TheDiamondOG/FakeTerminal/README.md

 # Ideas
 Linux Mode
 - When on windows it will translate linux commands to windows commands
-- This will invalve argument and command changing
+- This will involve argument and command changing
 Info Getting
 - Get Mac Address
-- Get Enviroment Variables
+- Get Environment Variables